Carcass (band): Torn Arteries (2019–present)

 On 13 December 2019, Carcass released their first song in six years, "Under the Scalpel Blade", on digital outlets.
 This track was also made available to deluxe Decibel magazine subscribers.

 On 23 February 2020, Carcass announced on their Facebook page that their seventh studio album would be released on 7 August.
 A week-and-a-half later, guitarist Bill Steer revealed Torn Arteries as the title of the album, which is a reference to a demo tape recorded by Ken Owen when he was a teenager.
 On 2 April 2020, Carcass announced that the release of the album had been delayed, due to the COVID-19 pandemic, stating: "Well there's no way our new album is gonna get released in August now, what with the pandemic, CD & vinyl manufacturers have closed and label distribution has been put on hold for the foreseeable future.
 There's more pressing things to be concerned with right now, correct?
 Bunker down, look after yourselves, let's see the next few months through and we'll get the album released as soon as there's some kind of return to 'normality'."
 Decibel magazine later reported that the release of Torn Arteries had been postponed to 2021.

 On 21 August 2020, Carcass announced that, with Torn Arteries still on hold, they would release a four-song EP called Despicable on 30 October.
 The new EP includes the previously released digital single "Under the Scalpel Blade".
 Walker commented: "Well, the COVID situation has put the release of the new Carcass album on the backburner for the time being.
 Given that we said there'd be new music in August, we thought it would be cool to have a stop-gap release and let you hear some of the tracks that never quite made the cut.
 Don't say we never give you anything.
 Enjoy."

 On 18 June 2021, "Kelly's Meat Emporium" was released as the lead single from Torn Arteries; on the same day, it was announced that the album would be released on 17 September 2021, just eight years following the release of its predecessor Surgical Steel.
 In order to promote the album, Carcass embarked on their North American spring 2022 headlining tour, first in six years, with support from Immolation and Creeping Death.
 They also supported Arch Enemy and Behemoth on their co-headlining European tour in the fall of 2022, and later supported Amon Amarth on their Great Heathen Army North American tour.
+Touring in support of Torn Arteries continued within the next two years, including a North American tour in the spring of 2023 with Sacred Reich, Municipal Waste and Creeping Death, and tours of Japan and Australia in early 2024, a tour of the latter country included support from The Black Dahlia Murder.
+The band also supported Hatebreed on their 30th anniversary celebration tour in the fall of 2024.